-The end of the function is signalled, the text "End CALL" will appear and the normal mode of operation is restored.
+The end of the function is signalled and the normal mode of operation is restored.

 NOTE: If, during the movement, the limit switch is activated, set the different head width and repeat the auto-correction function.

 3.3 Operation, Memory Buttons (A, B, C, D, E)